dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Creates a resource account with the provided SEED
-- Registers AptosCoin for the resource account
-- Initializes the Marketplace with an empty NFTs vector
-- Stores MarketplaceFunds with the signer capability
-- Initializes Collections with an empty collections vector
+**Why we need this function**: It sets up the marketplace’s core infrastructure, including a resource account to manage funds and state securely.

+**Why resource accounts and signer capability**:

+- **Resource Account**: A separate account created with `SEED` to hold shared state (e.g., NFTs, funds) and isolate marketplace operations from the deployer’s account, enhancing security.
+- **Signer Capability**: A secure token (`signer_cap`) that allows the marketplace to perform actions on behalf of the resource account, such as transferring funds, without exposing the resource account’s private key.
+- **Vectors**: Used for `nfts` and `collections` to enable dynamic storage and iteration over NFTs and collections, supporting scalable growth.

 ## TODO 9: Initialize a Collection

-Let's implement a function to initialize a new collection:
+Implement a function to create a new collection:

 ```move
 public entry fun initialize_collection(